 Rustic décor, lush greenery, and twinkling lights make Gallow Green atop the McKittrick Hotel one of the most romantic rooftop venues in NYC.
 Famous for playing host to the fantastic interactive theatre performance Sleep No More, this Chelsea garden bar has all the right ingredients for a dreamy night out: creative cocktails, heart-warming food, as well as lovely views across the Hudson River and the High Line.

 Decorated with terracotta columns and cheerful tile-topped tables, Pod 39 Rooftop is a Mexican-flavored oasis full of charm and character.
 Aside from the glittering Midtown views, people come here for the atmosphere, gourmet tacos, and wide variety of tequila-infused cocktails by renowned mixologist Sam Anderson.

 Situated on top of a former hat factory (now housing the Refinery Hotel), the Refinery Rooftop in Midtown spreads across 3,500 square feet of indoor-outdoor space, including a lounge with fireplace and leather sofas, a bar area with retractable roof, and a summery alfresco terrace with cozy wooden tables overlooking the memorable Manhattan skyline.
 Guests here are treated to natural handcrafted cocktails and shareable New American dishes.

-A chic Queens rooftop lounge and restaurant, Penthouse 808 at the Ravel Hotel serves innovative Pacific Rim fare and surprising specialty cocktails with wonderful views of the Manhattan skyline and Queensboro Bridge.
+A chic Queens rooftop lounge and restaurant, The Penthouse at the Ravel Hotel serves innovative Pacific Rim fare and surprising specialty cocktails with wonderful views of the Manhattan skyline and Queensboro Bridge.
 The facility has a loungey vibe and is climate controlled, allowing for year-round dining and events.